flaf/miscellaneous/puppet/modules/ceph/README.md

 * It's generally the monitor with the minimal IP address which is the leader.
-* For the ID of monitors and mds, don't use a numeric IDs but systematically **alphanumeric** IDs.
+* For the ID of monitors and mds, don't use a numeric ID but systematically **alphanumeric** ID.
 In fact, the best choice is to use the current short hostname as ID.
 For instance `mon.ceph01`, `mds.ceph02` etc.